 The difference basically came down to the type of car I wanted to purchase.
 I could’ve bought another used Chevy and paid off in cash.
 Or I could buy a higher end car such as BMW.
 But after driving a “decent” car for 12 years I decided I wanted to “treat myself” with this purchase.
-I decided to go with a 2012 certified pre owned BMW with 28,000 miles.
+I decided to go with a 2012 certified pre-owned BMW with 28,000 miles.

-Let’s call it a “30 year old life crisis”…..Why not buy an American car?
+Let’s call it a “30-year-old life crisis”…..Why not buy an American car?
 Isn’t that a bad financial idea?
 Aren’t you contradicting the message of your blog?

 Isn’t that Un-Super Millennial?

 As soon as I posted the pic of my new car I had a few people comment to me that it wasn’t very “super millennial” of me to purchase a BMW.
-Yes my co-workers and friends use super millennial as a verb (ha).
+Yes, my co-workers and friends use super millennial as a verb (ha).

 But that’s when I realized the site is not about being frugal.
 People seem to get the wrong perception of me as being someone who hoards every penny for the future.
 Don’t get me wrong I like saving money but you have to have a balance of saving and spending.
-The biggest reason I started the site was to help educate others with personal finances.
+The biggest reason I started the site was to help educate others about personal finances.
 Navigating the real world, especially with finances, is difficult.
 This site is meant to show that you can both enjoy your day to day activities AND save for the future.
 That’s the key!

 If you save all your money when you’re young without enjoying any of your hard work it will be difficult to keep saving.
 You’ll think, what’s the point I don’t get to use any?
 The alternative is spending almost every penny, living paycheck to paycheck and not planning for your future.
-Sadly to many people make this choice.
+Sadly too many people make this choice.
 Don’t pick one or the other, do both!
 It is possible to save for your retirement AND enjoy nice things in your life.
 Don’t wait until your 65 to start “living life.”

 How Can You Save & Spend?

 If you don’t have a plan you’ll be screwed.
 Whether you’re planning your finances, fitness goals, or earning more money you need a plan.
-Otherwise you’ll go along accomplishing very little of your potential.
-Instead find out what your goal is.
-Whether it is to buy a car, a house, save for a vacation, or pay off debt.
+Otherwise, you’ll go along accomplishing very little of your potential.
+Instead, find out what your goal is.
+Whether it is to buy a car, a house, save for a vacation or pay off debt.
 The point to ensure you have a goal so you can create a plan to reach your goal.

 To create guilt free spending (and not test your willpower) automate your finances, especially retirement accounts.
 Your retirement money will be primarily composed of your 401K and Roth IRA contributions.
 Your 401K is the EASIEST way to save as it’s automatically deducted each paycheck.
-Ensure you are signed up, contributing regularly, increasing contributions with raises, and choosing low cost index funds to maximize your returns.
+Ensure you are signed up, contributing regularly, increasing contributions with raises, and choosing low-cost index funds to maximize your returns.